dpryan79/bioconda_bioconductor_interface/PackageNotes.md

 # GLAD

-This package is almost never able to find its source code.
+This package isn't able to find its source code, since it's looking for a file called `GLAD`.
+In bioconda it's also getting the wrong flags for gsl for some reason.
+The solution is to use the following in the build script:

+    sed -i.bak 's/^ac_unique_file="GLAD"/ac_unique_file="NAMESPACE"/' configure
+    $R CMD INSTALL --build --configure-vars='GSL_LIBS="-L$PREFIX/lib -lgsl -lgslcblas -lm"' .

 # HilbertVisGUI